 To be suitable for a fat grafting procedure, certain prerequisites have to be met.
 One of these is that there should be an ample amount of fat in the harvest site for a successful procedure.
 This would also be dependent on where you want to transplant the fat to.

-Fat grafting is definitely an option to consider if you want a more permanent form of correction than what is provided by temporary fillers.
+Transferring fat is definitely an option to consider if you want a more permanent form of correction than what is provided by temporary fillers.
 It can contour the body, fill bodily depressions and rejuvenate your appearance.
 Always remember to consult your plastic surgeon for a proper assessment and to communicate both your needs and concerns.